 Would you fly — or be a passenger in — an airplane without a tail or rudder?
 (Yes, there are exceptions.
 But we’re not talking about flying wings like a B2).

-1. Vertical stability: As the plane adjusts to environmental conditions in flight, similar to how brand alignment helps your company adjust to business and market conditions.
+Similar to how an aircraft adjusts to environmental conditions in flight, brand alignment helps your company adjust to business and market conditions.
 The rudder and vertical stabilizer are the flight surfaces that provide control and stability.

 An aircraft’s tail is often attached last — after the airline paints it — to account for weight and balance.
 Most commercial airlines add visual branding elements to the tail, the body, and wingtips.
 That’s the simplest way to demonstrate that brand alignment must integrate with every area of your business.